 Known locally as the city that doesn't sleep it is also a shoppers paradise with bargains galore to be seized.

 This laid back beachside town is a place where ancient Indian landmarks and modern life rub shoulders.
-It has a collection of UNESCO designated temples, rock cut caves and one of the largest open-air rock reliefs in the world.
+It has a collection of UNESCO World Heritage Site temples, rock-cut caves and one of the largest open-air rock reliefs in the world.
 The intricately carved Shore Temple, which overlooks the Bay of Bengal, is a perfect place to watch the sun set.
 Meanwhile, Othavadai Street is a popular traveller’s hangout spot, a place to grab a plate of Tibetan momos and a beer.
-Mahabalipuram is also a renowned surfing destination.
+Mamallapuram is also a renowned surfing destination.

 Tucked down at the base of the lush Nilgiri Hills, this rural community brims with life.
 That's thanks in part to the Nilgiri Mountain Railway, whose colourful locomotives weave their way through the back country.
 Mettupalayam itself is home to a railway station and a museum to the line's history, while more spiritual pursuits can be had at Vana Bathrakali Amman Temple.
 A trip out to Pillur Dam also gives you the chance to see how people work with the land and its waterways.